WebCuratorTool/heritrix-1-14-adjust/README.md

 There are several steps to this process:

+1. Download and install Java 1.5 from Oracle (https://www.oracle.com/technetwork/java/javasebusiness/downloads/java-archive-downloads-javase5-419410.html).
+This JVM can be run simply by setting `JAVA_HOME` to the unpacked location and including `JAVA_HOME/bin` in the shell path.
+See the note on *Accommodating unit test failures* below regarding the failures that occur when building with Java 1.8.
+The original `aheritrix-1.14.1.jar` was built with Java 1.5, so we are replicating that process.

-1. Download and unpack the maven 1.x distribution, the final 1.x release being 1.1, found at http://archive.apache.org/dist/maven/binaries/.
+2. Download and unpack the maven 1.x distribution, the final 1.x release being 1.1, found at http://archive.apache.org/dist/maven/binaries/.
 For linux, one option is to download `http://archive.apache.org/dist/maven/binaries/maven-1.1.tar.gz`.
 There are some installation notes at https://maven.apache.org/archives/maven-1.x/start/install.html.

-2. You don't want to replace your existing maven distribution, so perhaps you can put this unpacked distribution in `~/bin`.
+3. You don't want to replace your existing maven distribution, so perhaps you can put this unpacked distribution in `~/bin`.
 Set `MAVEN_HOME` to the location on this unpacked distribution.
 To run the 1.x version of maven execute in
 linux:
 ```